niwkvi/intro/README.md

-# Velkommen 📌
+# Hei og Velkommen 🖖

 I am a recent MSU graduate with a degree in Applied Mathematics and Computer Science.

-Available at:
+✉️ Available at:

 <p align="center">
   <a href="https://t.me/niwkvi" target="_blank">